port-labs/port-docs/docs/sso-rbac/sso-providers/oidc/azure-ad.md

  The `endpoint` and `token` will be used to set up the SCIM integration in your identity provider.

 After receiving the SCIM `endpoint` and `token`, follow this [step-by-step guide](https://auth0.com/docs/authenticate/protocols/scim/inbound-scim-for-new-azure-ad-connections#configure-scim-in-azure-ad-for-oidc-apps) to enable SCIM.
+Begin in step 3, by registering a new application.